hashgraph/hedera-stable-coin-solidity-ethereum/README.md

 Network information is defined in truffle-config.js, which is read by openzeppelin CLI automatically.

+SOLC 0.6.8 used as compiler for both the oz sdk and truffle

 ##### Contract

-- ERC20, Ownable, Claimable, Pausable, Initializable
+- ERC20, Ownable, Claimable, Pausable, [Initializable](https://docs.openzeppelin.com/upgrades/2.6/writing-upgradeable)

 - RBAC for Supply, Asset Protection, KYC, Frozen